-Existing Proposed Explanation (b) has submitted an application for registration to the Registrar appointed by the Métis Nation Legislative Assembly to administer the Central Registry under the Citizenship Act at least 60 days before the date of the election and has received a letter from the Registrar stating that a preliminary review indicates the person is eligible to be registered as a Métis citizen under that Act; is an eligible voter and entitled to vote during an election, if on election day, the person is: (c) at least 16 years of age; (d) a resident of Saskatchewan for at least six months prior to election day; and (e) in the case of an election for a Regional Representative, ordinarily resident in the Region. (c) in the case of an election for a: (i) Regional Representative, is ordinarily resident in the Region; (ii) representative for Métis women on the PMC, is a Métis woman; (iii) representative for Métis youth on the PMC, is a Métis youth.
+Existing P roposed Explanation the Métis Nation Legislative Assembly to administer the Central Registry under the Citizenship Act; er (b) has submitted an application for registration to the Registrar appointed by the Métis Nation Legislative Assembly to administer the Central Registry under the Citizenship Act at least 60 days before the date of the election and has received a letter from the Registrar stating that a preliminary review indicates the person is eligible to be registered as a Métis citizen under that Act; is an eligible voter and entitled to vote during an election, if on election day, the person is: (c) at least 16 years of age; (d) a resident of Saskatchewan for at least six months prior to election day; (a) is at least 16 years of age; (b) is a resident of Saskatchewan for at least six months prior to election day; and (c) in the case of an election for a: (i) Regional Representative, is ordinarily resident in the Region; (ii) representative for Métis women on the PMC, is a Métis woman; (iii) representative for Métis youth on the PMC, is a Métis youth. for the 2025 and subsequent elections, so that 5(b) can be deleted.
 Elections for women and youth representatives to the PMC a will be held under this Act.

 Secret ballot 7.
 A voter has a right to vote by secret ballot.
 Secret ballot 6 Every voter has the right to vote by secret ballot.
 No change.
 One vote 8.
 (1) The right to vote may only be exercised once in an election for each office for which the election is held.
 One vote 7 A voter may only exercise the right to vote once for each office for which the election is held and for which the voter is eligible to vote.
 No substantive change.
 The addition of the reference to the voter's eligibility is to ensure that there is no argument that this provision provides eligibility that wouldn't otherwise exist.
 Voting for Regional Representative (2) A voter may only vote for the Regional Representative for the Region in which the voter is considered to reside under this Act. moved Included in subsection 5(1) above.
-Voting in a Region (3) A voter may only vote at a polling station or other place for voting in the Region in which the voter is considered to reside under this Act, except registered voters in a penal Voting location 8 A voter may only vote at a polling station or other place for voting in the Region in which the voter ordinarily resides, except voters in a penal or correctional institution who may vote at a mobile poll arranged for that No substantive change.
+Voting in a Region (3) A voter may only vote at a polling station or other place for voting in the Region in which the voter is considered to reside under this Act, except registered voters in a penal or correctional institution who may vote at a mobile poll arranged for that institution.
+Voting location 8 A voter may only vote at a polling station or other place for voting in the Region in which the voter ordinarily resides, except voters in a penal or correctional institution who may vote at a mobile poll arranged for that institution.
+No substantive change.